Life feels harder than it seems like it should.

 Hi!
 Welcome to Otherwise Counseling

-Their anxiety, sensory overload, and burnout get in the way of the kind of parent they want to be.
+Once kids are in the mix, anxiety, sensory overload, and burnout get in the way of the kind of parent they want to be.
 They feel like they’re failing.
 Or at least failing the version of motherhood everyone seems to expect.

 You’re not broken.
 Your nervous system is overworked.